How “HealthSource RI”, The Official Rhode Island Website for Health Insurance, Works

 How to Get Started Using the Insurance Exchanges

 If you live in Rhode Island, HealthSource RI is the Health Insurance Marketplace to serve you.
 Instead of HealthCare. gov, you’ll use the HealthSource RI website to apply for coverage, compare plans, and enroll.
 Visit HealthSource RI now to apply.

-The Rhode Island health insurance marketplace is open until March 31st, 2014.
+The Rhode Island health insurance marketplace is only open during open enrollment..
 Make sure to sign up for our newsletter for updates.
-As we learn more about the exchanges we are updating our site with the latest information on how to use ObamaCare's official State Marketplaces.
+As we learn more about the exchanges we are updating our site with the latest information on how to use ObamaCare’s official State Marketplaces.

 Rhode Island Health Insurance Exchange Guide